Rapid Detox Center Since 1998

-Rapid detoxification is a procedure in which a board-certified anesthesiologist sedates the patient and gives FDA-approved medications combined with opioid antagonists to clear the receptor sites.
-As a result, it significantly reduces the discomfort and duration of an acute opioid withdrawal.
+Rapid detoxification is a medical procedure in which a board-certified anesthesiologist combines IV sedation and opioid antagonists to precipitate a withdrawal syndrome.
+As a result, the discomfort and duration of an acute opioid withdrawal are significantly reduced.

-The process is also known as anesthesia-assisted detoxification, accelerated opioid detox, ultra-rapid detox, and Waismann Method® (the most recognized center worldwide).
+The process is also known as anesthesia-assisted detoxification, accelerated opioid detox, ultra-rapid detox, and Waismann Method® (the most recognized rapid detox center worldwide).
 Waismann Method® protocol meets patients’ unique health needs based on a comprehensive medical evaluation that occurs the day before the detox.